NUSpecialProjects/khoury-classroom-plugin/README.md

 ## Before Running

-Create an .env file in the root directory:
+Create an .env file in the backend directory:

 ```
 APP_ENVIRONMENT=<LOCAL | PRODUCTION> (use LOCAL if loading env variables through .env file)